Zander Clark

+After playing youth football with Hamilton Academical and St Johnstone, Clark began his senior career in the 2011–12 season on loan at Elgin City.
+He also had two loan spells at Queen of the South before becoming a St Johnstone regular after making his debut for them in 2015.
+He was part of the St Johnstone side that won both domestic cups during the 2020–21 season.
+Clark left St Johnstone after the 2021–22 season and signed for Heart of Midlothian in September 2022.

+Clark made his senior international debut for Scotland in October 2023, aged 31.

+Early life

+Alexander Clark was born 26 June 1992 in Glasgow, and raised in Clydebank.

 Club career

 St Johnstone

-Raised in Clydebank, Clark started his career in the youth sides at Hamilton Academical and then St Johnstone.
+Clark started his career in the youth sides at Hamilton Academical and then St Johnstone.
 On 4 July 2011, Clark joined Elgin City on loan ahead of the 2011–12 season.

 On 17 October 2013, Clark signed for Queen of the South on loan until 1 January 2014.
 He made his debut on 19 October 2013, in a 2–1 defeat against Dundee.
 On 14 January 2014, the loan was extended until the end of the season.

 On 14 May 2014, Clark signed a new two-year contract with St Johnstone.
 On 25 July 2014, Queen of the South announced that Clark had returned to the club on loan for the season.
 Queens announced on 28 May 2015 that Clark was returning to St Johnstone.

 Clark made his first appearance for St Johnstone on 26 September 2015, coming on as a substitute in a 2–1 win against Dundee United.
 It was announced shortly afterwards that Clark had signed a new contract with St Johnstone, due to run until the summer of 2018.

 In July 2017 he was taken to hospital following a head injury in a friendly match against Sunderland.
 He was released from hospital after being diagnosed with a concussion.